top of page

 Section 6

 The Parliamentarian shall serve as parliamentarian at meetings of the Texas Chapter and at such other meetings as requested by the President and the Board of Directors, and perform such duties as the President and the Board of Directors may assign.
-The duties shall include training the officers on parliamentary procedures, conducting parliamentary workshops, supervising credentials and elections, presiding over contentious meetings, providing formal parliamentary opinions, creating and revising By-Laws, and advising on parliamentary talks and strategies.
+The duties shall include training the officers on parliamentary procedures, supervising credentials and elections, providing formal parliamentary opinions, creating and revising By-Laws, and advising on parliamentary talks and strategies.

 Section 7